laiandrew2002/teacher-admin-tool/README.md

 #### Retrieve List of Students Under Teacher(s)

+It returns a list of students registered under the teacher in the query passed.

-Request by Passing teacher Query:
+Request by Passing *teacher* Query:

 ```
 /api/commonstudents?teacher=teachermel%40example.com